CicadaCinema/PhysicsSim/PhysicsSim/Info.md

 `Gglobal` (gravitational global) stores the value of the gravitational constant (G) used in the simulation.

-`Tglobal` (trail global) represents the number of seconds that are recorded as part of each planet's trail (trails are hidden by default and are toggleable by the 'Trail' shortcut).
+`Tglobal` (trail global) represents the number of seconds that are recorded as part of each planet's trail; trails are hidden by default and are toggleable by the 'Trail' shortcut.

-The mass of each planet is calculated according to the following `PMglobal` (planet mass global) values, making a crucial (yet configurable) link between the apparent size of a planet and its mass:
+The mass of each planet is calculated according to the following `PMglobal` (planet mass global) values, making a crucial yet configurable link between the size of a planet and its mass:

 `mass = (radius ^ index) * coefficient + constant`